Anyone with a laptop can call themselves a copywriter. How do you find the real deal?

 Brand

+Okay, so you’re looking for copywriters.
 You’re gathering information from your network and scrutinizing your annual budget.
-Now it’s time to take a close look at your current communications, and how you’d like them to change?
+You’re considering getting a snack and a Celsius.
+Now it’s time to take a close look at your current communications.
+How would you like them to change?

 What kind of writing are you looking for?
 Is your brand voice quirky, calming, or conversational?